iusrepo/ius.io/docs/Mirrors.md

 ## Summary

 This article outlines a basic way of syncing with IUS.
 That said, you aren’t required to use these scripts or processes if you wish to write your own.
-The basics of it are:
+Here are the basic guidelines for syncing.

 * Upstream Official Repository is `rsync://dl.iuscommunity.org/ius`
 * The file named CURRENT in the root of the repo is generated at the end of